Alijafr/face_recognition/README.md

 You can choose the method using *-rm* argument.

 ## Installation
-* 1-create a new environment
+* 1-create a new conda environment
 ```
 conda create -n face_recognition python=3.6
 conda activate face_recognition